Bali: Tourism

 Bali received the Best Island award from Travel and Leisure in 2010.
 Bali won because of its attractive surroundings (both mountain and coastal areas), diverse tourist attractions, excellent international and local restaurants, and the friendliness of the local people.
 The Balinese culture and its religion are also considered the main factor of the award.
 One of the most prestigious events that symbolize a strong relationship between a god and its followers is Kecak dance.
 According to BBC Travel released in 2011, Bali is one of the World's Best Islands, ranking second after Santorini, Greece.

 In 2006, Elizabeth Gilbert's memoir Eat, Pray, Love was published, and in August 2010 it was adapted into the film Eat Pray Love.
 It took place at Ubud and Padang-Padang Beach in Bali.
 Both the book and the film fuelled a boom in tourism in Ubud, the hill town and cultural and tourist centre that was the focus of Gilbert's quest for balance and love through traditional spirituality and healing.

 In January 2016, after musician David Bowie died, it was revealed that in his will, Bowie asked for his ashes to be scattered in Bali, conforming to Buddhist rituals.
 He had visited and performed in several Southeast Asian cities early in his career, including Bangkok and Singapore.

 Since 2011, China has displaced Japan as the second-largest supplier of tourists to Bali, while Australia still tops the list while India has also emerged as a greater supply of tourists.

-Chinese tourists increased by 17% from last year due to the impact of ACFTA and new direct flights to Bali.
+Chinese tourists increased by 17% in 2011 from 2010 due to the impact of ACFTA and new direct flights to Bali.